hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider.md

 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 ```

-From HPE GreenLake Edge to Cloud Platform, launch the HPE GreenLake Central console.
-Navigate to **Dashboard -> Manage your Private Cloud -> Containers**, and select the **tf-test** cluster created.
+From HPE GreenLake edge-to-cloud platform, launch the HPE GreenLake Central console.
+Navigate to **Dashboard -> Manage your Private Cloud -> Containers** and select the **tf-test** cluster created.
 You will see additional nodes with **Node Pool** name as "**test-node-pool**" being created successfully.

 ![](/img/cluster_detail_page.jpg)